-The Stretch Process: The second part of the program will be to implement the identified changes or to institute a new program or approach.
-The Stretch process will not only help the organizations take the necessary steps forward, but also assist in “seeing around corners” and identifying and mitigating the issues that might prevent success.
+The Stretch Process (Phase II) : The second part of the program will be to develop a detailed grant proposal for the idea pitched at the promotional meeting with the Foundation.
+The Stretch process will not only help the organization understand the necessary components of a good grant application, but also assist in “seeing around corners” and identifying and mitigating the issues that might prevent success.
 Examples of this activity might include development of leadership, enhancing internal or partnership procedures, adding new technology, exploring new funding streams, re-assigning staff roles and responsibilities, or adding volunteer capacity.
-This consulting, as well as on-going coaching, to support change is a major part of the grant.

 - Potential for community improvement and impact